 View Welcome to the Garden a video introduction to the Garden.
 This video was created through an intern program in partnership with the University of Central Florida.
-A special thanks to UCF students Leslie Corcelli and Annette Spivy for making this possible.

 Enjoy the beauty of nature in the Garden at lunch time.
 Tables and chairs are available.
 The Courtyard is a great place to bring your lunch and use our free WiFi.